Header image

 Fe2O3(s) + 3CO(g)2Fe(l) + 3CO2(g)

-The carbon monoxide (CO ) gas reduces the iron oxide to iron and the CO gas is oxidised to CO2.
-It is hot enough inside the furnace to melt the iron which is formed.
+While the carbon monoxide (CO ) gas reduces the iron oxide to iron the (CO) gas itself is oxidised to form CO2.

 calcium carbonate(s) calcium oxide(s) + carbon dioxide(g)